gusc/Threads/README.md

 * `bool connect(Thread*, const std::function<void(TArg...)>&)` - connect a listener to the signal (returns false if already connected)
 * `bool disconnect(Thread*, const std::function<void(TArg...)>&)` - disconnect a listener from the signal (returns false if not connected)
-* `void emit(const TArg&...)` - emit the signal with data - this will call all the connected listeners on their respecitve afinity threads
+* `void emit(const TArg&...)` - emit the signal with data - this will call all the connected listeners on their respecitve affinity threads

 ### Examples